GSNReboot/NextAwakening-Mod_Source/README.md

 - Replace title screen logo
 - Replace title screen background video
 - Separate the audio from the title screen into a xma
-- Make a branch for the Xbox 360 version (the mod itself not the source code)
 - Make a branch for the PS3 version (the mod itself not the source code)

 More todos will be made after we come up with more ideas!